The Jeanie Johnston is one of the most unique museums in Dublin.

-It’s described as a Coffin Ship; however, in 16 trans-Atlantic trips, nobody died, and they even had a baby boy born on board.
+It’s described as a Coffin Ship; however, in 16 trans-Atlantic trips, nobody died, and a baby boy was even born on board.

 In the guide below, you’ll discover everything from where to grab Jeanie Johnston tickets to what to expect from the tour.